elastic/examples/Security_Analytics/ssh_analysis/README.md

 * Verify that data is successfully indexed into Elasticsearch

-  Running `http://localhost:9200/cef-ssh-*/_count` should return a response a `"count":114147`
+  Running `curl http://localhost:9200/cef-ssh-*/_count` should return a response a `"count":114147`.
+This command will return a higher count if you have executed either of the watches.

-**Note:** Included `ssh_analysis_logstash.conf` configuration file assumes that you are running Elasticsearch on the same host as Logstash and have not changed the defaults.
-Modify the `host` and `cluster` settings in the `output { elasticsearch { ... } }`   section of apache_logstash.conf, if needed.
-Furthermore, it assumes the default X-Pack security username/password of elastic/changeme - change as required.

 #### 3. Execute A Watch